DimitriVavoulisPortfolio/aws-computer-vision-industrial-egg-fertility-sorting-system/README.md

 - Comprehensive testing with both individual images and batch processing
 - Correction mechanism for handling multiple detections
 - Designs for AWS architecture for potential future deployment
+- Standarized design for implementation to per conveyor belt for high scalability

 ## Project Structure